JCGrnm/GoTouchGrass-/README.md

 Click here for the [Live Demo 🌱](https://jcgrnm.github.io/GoTouchGrass-/)

-GoTouchGrass() is a fun little app that invites you to do one thing: go outside, snap a photo outside and find out if it’s grass or not grass! 🌾
+GoTouchGrass() is a fun little app that invites you to do one thing: go outside, snap a photo outside and find out if it’s grass or not!

 **Why GoTouchGrass()?**
 As devs, we spend a lot of time indoors.